awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
 For more information, see [Transitioning to ACM certificates for SSL connections](connecting-transitioning-to-acm-certs.md)\.

-The Amazon Redshift certificate authority bundle is stored at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)  \.
-If the certificate bundle doesn't download, right\-choose the previous link and choose **Save link as\.\.\.**\.
-The expected MD5 checksum number is e7a76d62fc7775ac54cfc4d21e89d36b\.
-The sha256 checksum is e77daa6243a940eb2d144d26757135195b4bdefd345c32a064d4ebea02b9f8a1\.
+The Amazon Redshift certificate authority bundle is stored at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)

-You can verify that the certificate that you downloaded matches this expected MD5 checksum number\.
+You can verify that the certificate that you downloaded matches the expected MD5 checksum number\.
 To do this, you can use the Md5sum program on Linux operating systems, or another tool on Windows and macOS X operating systems\.

  ODBC DSNs contain an `sslmode` setting that determines how to handle encryption for client connections and server certificate verification\.
 Amazon Redshift supports the following `sslmode` values from the client connection:
 + `disable`